code-server-boilerplates/starter-pack/README.md

 and get forwarded to a secure version of code-server, which will be proxied behind your GitHub account.
 For information on how this works, see [`code-server --link`](https://github.com/cdr/code-server#cloud-program-%EF%B8%8F).
-5. **Optional but recommended** To change the URL in the address bar from `linode-[xxxx]` to something more descriptive, you just need to change your hostname and restart code-server:
+5. **Optional but recommended**: To change the URL in the address bar from `linode-[xxxx]` to something more descriptive, you just need to change your hostname and restart code-server: